dhana2552/udacity-deep-learning-tensorflow/Lesson 8/readme.md

 * Common Patterns - Trend, Seasonality, Noise
 * Basic Forecasting approaches - Naive Forecating, Moving Average
 * Time window preparation - in order to use for model creation and evaluation
+* Forecasting with basic tensorflow models (linear and dense)